What is citing?

-To reference means giving accurate information about the sources you have used in your work, both in your running text (in footnotes or in the text itself) and in a list of works cited or a bibliography.
+To cite means giving accurate information about the sources you have used in your work, both in your running text and in a list of references.

 - established scientific norms.
 Our arguments and claims must be open to testing and criticism.
 Correct use of sources and references are elements in ensuring this.